kanei/wedding/sections/reception.md

 The dress code is formal &amp; extra victory points will be awarded for hats or for adding your own flair.

+For those that have time between the Ceremony & Evening party, there is plenty to explore in Cambridge.
+We have compiled a small list [here](/sections/todocambridge) to help you out.

 <div class="row">
 <div class="col-xs-12 col-md-7">